-I’m thrilled to announce that I’ve now completed a first draft of a new book on low-code.
+I’m thrilled to announce that I’ve published a new book on low-code (check the low-code book website!).
 Given the growing popularity of this concept (even among researchers), I felt there was the need for a book that introduced the key concepts behind the low-code movement in a way that people new to the field could easily grasp.

 Goals of the book